 Iberostar Grand Packard

-What makes this building particularly spectator is the care they went through to maintain some of the facade of the original hotel building, which dates back to 1911, salvaging what they could and not just preserving it but also making it into an architectural feature of the north side of the new hotel.
+What makes this building particularly spectacular is the care they went through to maintain some of the facades of the original hotel building, which dates back to 1911, salvaging what they could and not just preserving it but also making it into an architectural feature of the north side of the new hotel.

 Among the outlets available on the ground floor is a room specially dedicated to gourmet chocolate, a fitting choice considering Cuba's historical cultivation of cocoa.

 A joint venture between Cuban state group Gaviota and Swiss company Kempinski, this hotel has 246 rooms and 10 floors.
 It was not built from scratch, instead, it was a restoration and enlargement of a century-old former shopping arcade and commercial building.
 The restoration was overseen by Cuban architect José Antonio Choy López, known for his work in a range of cultural, commercial and touristic buildings in Santiago de Cuba and Havana.
 The original building was known as Manzana de Gomez, which is still often referred to by locals.